Home » MUD Games: The Complete Guide to Text RPGs

 Free to play

-All five Iron Realms games are free to enter, free to play, and free to advance in.
+As of 2026, all five Iron Realms games are free to enter, free to play, and free to advance in.
 You do not need a credit card to create a character, progress through the class system, participate in PvP, hold political office, run a trade organization, or complete any story content.
-Optional paid items exist — cosmetic housing furnishings, experience bonuses, premium currency for in-game shops — but they are not required to be competitive or to access core content.
+Optional paid items exist: cosmetic housing furnishings, experience bonuses, premium currency for in-game shops.
+None are required to be competitive or to access core content.

 Each game runs in the browser through the Nexus client, so no download is required to start.
 Dedicated clients like Mudlet offer scripting and custom interfaces for players who want more control over their setup.